mitrefccace/fcc-vatrp-webrtc/README.md

 ### config
 Contains configuration files for many pieces of infrastructure our code uses including webpack, jest, and general settings

+### docs
+Contains the release note, docker build instructions, and a sample JSON profile

 ### electronSrc
 Contains javascript files related specifically to the electron process including handlers for hardware components like cameras and file access